Joseph Sadan: Arab humor

 In 2007 an improved edition of Sadan's book on Arab humor, which originally appeared in 1984/5, was published in Beirut and Cologne.
 Sadan studied the differences between canonical texts and a more folksy type of humor, various variations and even reversals of the same humorous theme, attributed to different people in different times.
 The need for humor in light of the stiff and boring atmosphere imposed by court etiquette gave rise to jokes and encouraged the presence of jokers and other strange characters, who engendered an enjoyable "anti-formality" atmosphere, for which there were specific terms in the medieval world.
 In other words, this is a literature of humor with a social background.
 The book focuses especially on witticisms concerning boring people (thuqalâ’).
-The reason for this is that in this culture good style, elegant speech and correct manners where highly appreciated, so bores became the butt of jokes.
+The reason for this is that in this culture good style, elegant speech and correct manners were highly appreciated, so bores became the butt of jokes.